Make the Export Sale: Export DocumentationTransaction-Related Documents

-Common Export Documents
+Common U.S. Export Documents

-A commercial invoice is a bill for the goods from the seller to the buyer.
+- A commercial invoice is a bill for the goods from the seller to the buyer.
 These invoices are often used by governments to determine the true value of goods when assessing customs duties.
 Governments that use the commercial invoice to control imports will often specify its form, content, number of copies, language to be used, and other characteristics.

-Air freight shipments require airway bills.
-Airway bills are shipper-specific (i.e.,USPS, Fed-Ex, UPS, DHL, etc.).
+- Air freight shipments require airway bills.
+Air Waybills are shipper-specific (e.g.,USPS, Fed-Ex, UPS, DHL, etc.).

 Temporary Shipment Documents

-An ATA Carnet, a. k. a., "Merchandise Passport," is a document that facilitates the temporary importation of products into foreign countries by eliminating tariffs and value-added taxes (VAT) or the posting of a security deposit normally required at the time of importation.
-Apply for an ATA Carnet.
+- An ATA Carnet or "Merchandise Passport," is a document that facilitates the temporary importation of products into foreign countries by eliminating tariffs and value-added taxes (VAT) or the posting of a security deposit normally required at the time of importation.

-Customs Form 4455 may be used (often in conjunction with a temporary import bond or ATA Carnet for goods that are leaving the United States on a temporary basis for alteration, repair, replacement, and processing).
+- For Customs Certificate of Registration Customs Form 4455 may be used (often in conjunction with a temporary import bond or ATA Carnet for goods that are leaving the United States on a temporary basis for alteration, repair, replacement, and processing).

 Transporting Goods by Truck to Canada